An SRF alert

 Many people once associated with Ananda now say that going to Ananda was ultimately a destructive force in their lives [and] leave shocked and disappointed.
 Often after years of dedicated service, of investing their whole lives in Ananda, as encouraged by the church, people can find themselves devastated financially, emotionally and spiritually. [◦More]

-Ananda answers: "The Ananda Awareness "Network" is actually a handful of individuals who carefully conceal their identity, perhaps to keep the public from knowing how few they are."
+Ananda answers: "The Ananda Awareness "Network" is actually a handful of individuals . . . how few they are."
 From here it gets more interesting . . . [◦More].

 The sculptor Jacob Epstein tells this story:

-Some seek to discredit arguments or presentations of others by saying they the others are few.
-Such discrediting is low.
+Some seek to discredit arguments or presentations of others by saying the others are few.
+Such discrediting is base.
 Unsound argumentation has its fallacies.
 Compare: [Argumentation and fallacies]

 Finding discussion forums that keep up good standards is not always a piece of cake

 Scholarly investigations and many quality reports help.
-It may also be worth nothing that a professor at Rutgers University, when analysing leaver responses, found the testimonies of former members as least as reliable as statements from the groups themselves.
-[Wikipedia, sv.
-"Opposition to cults and new religious movements"]
+A professor at Rutgers University, when analysing leaver responses, found the testimonies of former members as least as reliable as statements from the groups themselves.
+[WP, "Opposition to cults and new religious movements"]

-Reliable and sound cult information may be hard to come by
+Reliable and sound cult information may be missing

 SRF has consistently - indeed, outrageously - bloated its membership figures.